ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 SET search_path TO tenant_123;
 ```

-**Pros:** Gives a strict data isolation across schemas.
-Since tables are separated, indexes are smaller and therefore both inserts and selects are faster compared to having all data in one table.
+**Pros:** Gives strict data isolation across schemas.
+Since tables are separated, indexes are smaller, and therefore both inserts and selects are faster compared to having all data in one table.

-**Cons:** The data isolation is not granular, not possible to isolate data based on `user_id`.
+**Cons:** The data isolation is not granular: not possible to isolate data based on `user_id` or more genral RBAC.
 Larger operational overhead than the previous approaches.
 Keeping table definitions in sync across schemas requires explicit management.
 Eg. when running migrations, the `items` table needs to be migrated separately for each schema.

 ### 6. Logical database separation